tiongjjyi/tp/docs/UserGuide.md

 <div style="page-break-after: always"></div>

 ### **Course Page Commands**
-Once you have created and selected a course to manage, you can now start adding your students in the course that you wish to track!
+Once you have created and selected a course to manage, you can now start adding your students in the course that you wish to track.
-The Course page of a course displays the list of students that you are overseeing in your course (added by you).
+The course page of a course displays the list of students that you are overseeing in your course (added by you).
-Students are arranged in order of addition.
+Students are arranged in order of addition, with the first student added at the top of the list.

 *{screenshot to be added}*

 Commands exclusive to the course page can help you:
-* `add` new students
+* `add` a new student
-* `edit` the details of existing students
+* `edit` the details of an existing student
-* `delete` existing students
+* `delete` an existing student
 * `clear` all existing students
-* `reset` the student list back to its original state
+* `reset` the student list displayed to its original order
-* `sort` students by certain fields
+* `sort` the displayed student list by the specified field
-* `find` students in the course
+* `find` students in the course according to the specified field and keywords
-* `list` all existing students with pending questions
+* `list` all existing students with a non-empty pending question field
-* add a `remark` to a student
+* add a `remark` to an existing student
-* add a pending question `pq` to a student
+* add a pending question `pq` to an existing student
-* `remove` a remark or pending question from a student
+* `remove` a remark or pending question from an existing student

 [_Back to Top_](#table-of-contents)